Energinet-DataHub/opengeh-measurements/docs/core/transformations/migrated_to_measurements_silver_transformation.md

-# Time Series Silver Transformation
+# Migrated Transactions Bronze to Silver Transformation

-When data goes from Bronze to Silver, we want to transform the valid data into the Silver schema.
-However, we might also need to add or change some of the values that we have.
-There might be some values that make sense in DataHub 2 however we use new values in DataHub 3.
+When data goes from Bronze to Silver, we want to adapt our migrations data onto our measurements schema.
+This should be very similar, and most are just simple renamings, but the following columns had to have something changed.

-## Table `time_series`
+## Table of transformed columns

 | Column Name               | Description                                                                                                                                                                                                                                        | Transformations                                      | Implemented |
 |---------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|-------------|